are varicose veins dangerous?

 Venous malformations

-Venous malformations are clusters of abnormal veins that form during development, either present from birth or appearing later in life.
+Venous malformations are clusters of abnormal veins that are either present at birth or appearing later in life.
 These veins don’t function like normal blood vessels and can cause swelling, tenderness, or visible skin discoloration.
-Depending on their size and location, venous malformations may also put pressure on nearby muscles, nerves, or organs, leading to daily discomfort.
-Although living with these changes can feel overwhelming, advances in treatment — such as image-guided procedures — allow specialists to manage symptoms, reduce the appearance, and improve quality of life.

 Vein Problems in Connective Tissue & Hypermobility Conditions